-The following exhibits are referenced or included in this report.
+The following exhibits are referenced or included in this Annual Report on Form 10-K.

-- 3.1 Amended and Restated Certificate of Incorporation of MicroVision, Inc., as amended.
-(4) - 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of MicroVision, Inc. (6) - 3.3 Bylaws of MicroVision, Inc. (1) - 4.1 Form of Specimen Stock Certificate for Common Stock.(1) - 4.2 Warrant Agreement dated November 16, 2011 by and between MicroVision, Inc. and American Stock Transfer and Trust Company, LLC.(5) - 4.3 Form of Warrant issued under the Securities Purchase Agreement dated as of May 9, 2012 by and between MicroVision, Inc. and the investors named therein, as amended. - 4.4 Warrant Agreement dated June 20, 2012 by and between MicroVision, Inc. and American Stock Transfer and Trust Company, LLC.
-(7) - 4.5 Form of Warrant issued under the Securities Purchase Agreement dated as of March 13, 2014 by and between MicroVision, Inc. and the investors named therein.
-(10) - 10.1 MicroVision, Inc. 2013 Incentive Plan, as amended.
-(9) - 10.2 Independent Director Stock Option Plan, as amended.
-(2) - 10.3 Employment Agreement between MicroVision, Inc. and Alexander Y. Tokman dated April 7, 2009.(3) - 10.4 Second Amendment to Lease Agreement between Arden Realty, L.P. and MicroVision, Inc., dated January 15, 2013.(8) - 10.5 Change of Control Severance Plan. - 23.1 Consent of Independent Registered Public Accounting Firm Moss Adams LLP. - Principal Executive Officer certification pursuant to Rule 13a-14(a)/15d-14(a) of the Securities Exchange Act of 1934, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+Exhibit Number Description 3.1 Amended and Restated Certificate of Incorporation of MicroVision, Inc., as amended.
+(4) 3.2 Certificate of Amendment to the Amended and Restated Certificate of Incorporation of MicroVision, Inc. (6) 3.3 Bylaws of MicroVision, Inc. (9) 4.1 Form of Specimen Stock Certificate for Common Stock.
+(1) 4.2 Warrant Agreement dated June 20, 2012 by and between MicroVision, Inc. and American Stock Transfer and Trust Company, LLC.
+(7) 4.3 Form of Warrant dated March 18, 2014 issued under the Securities Purchase Agreement dated as of March 13, 2014 by and between MicroVision, Inc. and the investors named therein.
+(10)